Strait-Jacket: Cast

-Strait-Jacket featured the first big-screen appearance of Lee Majors in the uncredited role of Frank Harbin, Lucy Harbin's husband.
+Strait-Jacket featured the first big-screen appearance of Lee Majors in the uncredited role of Frank Harbin, Lucy Harbin's husband, seen in the opening minutes of the film.
+Patricia Crest, the actress who plays Stella, is also uncredited.

 Production

 Development

 After the success of What Ever Happened to Baby Jane?
 (1962), Joan Crawford and other older actresses, including Bette Davis and Barbara Stanwyck, appeared in many horror movies throughout the 1960s.
 Strait-Jacket is one of the examples of the genre sometimes referred to as psycho-biddy, hagsploitation or Grande Dame Guignol.

 Casting

 Crawford replaced Joan Blondell in the role of Lucy Harbin after Blondell was injured at home prior to shooting and could not fulfill her commitment.
 Crawford's negotiations included script and cast approval, a $50,000 salary, and 15 percent of the profits.
 Anne Helm, who was originally cast in the role as Carol, was replaced by Diane Baker, reportedly at Crawford's insistence.
 Baker and Crawford had appeared together in the film The Best of Everything (1959).
-Baker asserted that the original actress for her part, Anne Helm, had numerous problems with Crawford.
-According to Baker, Crawford said, "it wasn't working out, her timing was off, she wasn't getting it, she wasn't seeing eye-to-eye, or she wasn't working the way Crawford wanted to work" on the 'making-of' featurette on the DVD of the film.
+Baker said that Helm had problems with Crawford.
+According to Baker, speaking on the “making-of” featurette on the DVD release, Crawford had said, "it wasn't working out, her timing was off, she wasn't getting it, she wasn't seeing eye-to-eye, or she wasn't working the way Crawford wanted to work".